Kiortsis & Associates Law Offices Kiortsis & Associates Law OfficesKiortsis & Associates Law Offices

 Top

-COLLECTIVE TRADEMARKS
+NATIONAL COLLECTIVE TRADEMARKS

 A Collective Trademark is used for the identification of goods or services of the association members with a level of quality and other requirements set by the association.